 Safety and security

-Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the Democratic People’s Republic of Korea (DPRK) and the Republic of Korea (South Korea).
+Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the Democratic People’s Republic of Korea (North Korea) and the Republic of Korea (South Korea).
 Peace has been maintained under an armistice agreement.
 If you’re in the area of the DMZ, you should take extra care and follow the advice of the local authorities.

 The level of tension and the security situation can change with little notice.
 For example, tensions increased after the sinking of the South Korean Navy ship Cheonan and an artillery attack against Yeonpyeong Island in 2010, and also following artillery fire in the DMZ in August 2015.
-Tensions usually rise around the time of the regular South Korean-US military exercises, notably those held in March and August.
+Tensions usually rise around the time of the regular South Korean-US military exercises, notably those held in spring and autumn.

-At times of increased tensions, you should make yourself familiar with local procedures and preparations, including civil emergency exercises (see below).
+At times of increased tensions, you should make yourself familiar with local procedures and preparations, including civil emergency exercises and advice (see below).
 You can also stay up to date with our travel advice for South Korea by subscribing to our email alert service to be notified of future updates, and by following our Twitter and Facebook channels.

 As part of your own contingency plans, you should make sure you have easy access to your passport and other important documents such as nationality documents and birth and marriage certificates, as well as any essential medication.
 You can read our crisis overseas page for further information and advice, including sections on what you can do to prepare effectively, what you should do in the event of a crisis abroad, and how we can help you.